chiragramani/PlayingWithFileSystem/README.md

 ## Overview

  iOS application that allows user to manage their files of different types thereby allowing them to import from other apps as well export to other apps.
 It also has Dropbox integration(api v2) which allows users to upload and download files.<br>
-• Integrated OAuth2 authentication, registered file types along with their UTI's which can be handled by the app,peristed various files using Core Data,generated  POST request to Dropbox's server to upload or download files.<br>
+• Integrated OAuth2 authentication, registered file types along with their UTI's which can be handled by the app,persisted various files using Core Data,generated  POST request to Dropbox's server to upload or download files.<br>
+• Instructions: Importing Files from different apps : In different apps,tap on share button while viewing a file and tap on "Copy to PlayingWithFileSystem" <br>
-• Features used: CoreData, NSURLDefults, UIDocumentInteractionController, NSJSONSerialization, UIKit etc.
+• Features used: CoreData, NSURLDefults, UIDocumentInteractionController, NSJSONSerialization, UIKit etc.<br>
+• Supported File Types : PDF, doc, docx, xls, xlsx, txt, jpeg, jpg, png. <br>

 ## Setup